 II.2 The Consequences for Urban Design

 In Death and Life Jacobs identifies a number of consequences of failing to see a city as a problem of organized complexity and of using a rationalist constructivist approach.
-But I believe three are especially important for the analysis of urban planning and design.
+But I believe three are especially important for illustrating her critique of urban planning and design.

 Border vacuums

-Jacobs defines a “border vacuum,“ as “a single massive or stretch-out use of territory (Jacobs 1961: 257).
-A single, massive use in a neighborhood or district – e.g. a river, a park, an enormous residential or office complex, a sports stadium, a parking lot, a university campus – means that a people crowd into and dominate that area only during certain times of the day or on certain days of the week.
-When not used, however, it becomes a border vacuum is largely devoid of people, making it less interesting and potentially dangerous.
+Jacobs defines a “border vacuum,“ as “a single massive or stretched-out use of territory (Jacobs 1961: 257).
+A structure with a single, massive use in a neighborhood or district – e.g. a river, a park, an enormous residential or office complex, a sports stadium, a parking lot, a university campus – means that people crowd into and dominate that area only during certain times of the day or on certain days of the week.
+When not used, however, it becomes largely devoid of people, making it less interesting and potentially more dangerous.
 The influence of a border vacuum radiates from that “great blight of dullness” to the surrounding streets and public spaces that surround it, making those adjacent spaces duller and less attractive in turn.
-It may take some distance before livelier streets can offset the forces of dullness that a border vacuum generates.
+It may extend some distance before livelier streets can offset the forces of dullness that a border vacuum generates.
 In her time, although critical of private endeavors as well, Jacobs took particular aim at the massive projects that were funded by taxation, such as urban renewal, monument building, and housing projects: “Extraordinary governmental financial incentives have been required to achieve this degree of monotony, sterility and vulgarity” (Jacobs 1961: 7).

 Cataclysmic money